fetchoracle/dataSpecs/types/ChatGPTResponse.md

 Decoded with `abi.decode(response, (string))`:

-`Tellor is a decentralized Oracle platform that allows users to securely and transparently request data from external sources.
+`Fetch is a decentralized Oracle platform that allows users to securely and transparently request data from external sources.
 The platform uses a network of masternodes to gather and validate data, which is then stored on the Ethereum blockchain.
-Tellor is designed to be a more secure and reliable alternative to traditional centralized Oracles, which are vulnerable to tampering and censorship.
-Tellor is used in a variety of applications, including prediction markets, smart contracts, and financial applications.`
+Fetch is designed to be a more secure and reliable alternative to traditional centralized Oracles, which are vulnerable to tampering and censorship.
+Fetch is used in a variety of applications, including prediction markets, smart contracts, and financial applications.`

 ### Dispute considerations